EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> [1] 20  7  0
 ```

-Now that we have created some feature engineering functions, we can use them to (hopefully) make our classification model better.
+Now that we have created some \index{feature engineering}feature engineering functions, we can use them to (hopefully) make our classification model better.

 ## What evaluation metrics are appropriate?